Written by Shannon,

-With Brightside, you just need to fill out our free online assessment that allows us to get a better understanding of your individual needs and concerns, and then we connect you with a psychiatric provider who will match you with the right medication for your individual needs.
+At Brightside Health, you can fill out our free online assessment to give us a better understanding of your individual needs and concerns.
+Then we connect you with a psychiatric provider who will match you with the right medication for your needs.

-If medication is prescribed your medication can even be delivered to your doorstep in most states.
-Living with a mental health condition can be tough, but with Brightside, you can get the care you deserve right from the comfort of your home.
+If prescribed, your medication can be delivered to your doorstep.
+Experiencing a mental health condition can be tough, but you can get the care you deserve right from the comfort of your home with Brightside.

 Let’s take a look at what you need to know about Prozac and Lexapro.

-Prozac is the brand name for the drug fluoxetine, and Prozac specifically can be used to treat depression, obsessive-compulsive disorder, certain eating disorders, and panic attacks.
+Prozac is the brand name for the drug fluoxetine and is FDA-approved to treat depression, obsessive-compulsive disorder, certain eating disorders, and panic disorder.
 Fluoxetine is also sometimes used to treat other mental health conditions, like premenstrual dysphoric disorder.

 Prozac is available in a few different forms, including capsules, tablets, and liquid, and it can generally be taken with or without food.

-When you start taking Prozac, it can take 4 or 5 weeks for you to really start feeling the benefits, so it is important to be patient when starting a new prescription.
-Even if you do start feeling the effects, you should continue taking your medication unless instructed otherwise by your provider.
+When you start taking Prozac, it can take 4 to 6 weeks for you to really start feeling the benefits, so it is important to be patient when starting a new prescription.
+Even if you do start to feel the effects, you should continue taking your medication unless instructed otherwise by your provider.

-It is also important to keep in mind that it is not a good idea to suddenly stop taking your Prozac medication — instead, if you need to switch medications or otherwise stop using Prozac, your provider will work with you to craft a plan to wean you off of your medication.
-Suddenly stopping can lead to discontinuation syndrome which causes withdrawal-like symptoms such as mood changes, dizziness, irritability, anxiety, headaches, confusion, and sweating.
+If you feel like you may want to switch from Prozac to Lexapro, it is important to keep in mind that it is not a good idea to suddenly stop taking your Prozac medication.
+Instead, if you need to switch medications or otherwise stop using Prozac, your provider will work with you to craft a plan to wean you off of your medication.
+Suddenly stopping can lead to discontinuation syndrome which causes withdrawal symptoms such as mood changes, dizziness, irritability, anxiety, headaches, confusion, and sweating.

-Before you start taking Prozac, you should inform your provider if you are allergic to any other medications, and if you are currently taking any other medications, and even vitamins or supplements.
-Prozac, like many medications, can have some drug interactions, so it is important to make your provider aware of any medicines you are using regularly.
+Before you start taking Prozac, you should inform your provider if you are allergic to any other medications and if you are currently taking any other medications, and even vitamins or supplements.
+Prozac, like many medications, can have some drug interactions, so it is important to make your provider aware of any medicines you take regularly.